THoangPhuc03/Patient-Satisfaction-Scores/README.md

 # HCAHPS Patients Satisfaction Scores 2025

 ## Project Background
 This project analyzes hospital quality and patient satisfaction data using the HCAHPS dataset.
-The goal is to derive insights into hospital performance and patient experience trends, using SQL for data processing and Tableau for interactive visualization.
+The goal is to derive insights into hospital performance and patient experience trends, using Python for data exploration, SQL for data processing and Tableau for interactive visualization.

 ## Tableau Dashboard
 You can interact with the Tableau dashboard below: